ikaikamute1/my-first-repo/readme.txt

 Learning Git is going well so far. re-learning Git is going kinda well so far.
 I added this line in the update-readme branch.
-It's a sunny day outside.
+It's a windy day outside.